simon-oya/simon-oya.github.io/_pages/about.md

 - Differential privacy.

 # Prospective students
-I am looking for motivated students that want to do research on privacy-enhancing technologies, preferably in the research topics mentioned above, although I am open to expanding to other privacy-related topics.
+I am looking for motivated students that want to do research on privacy-enhancing technologies, preferably in the research topics mentioned above.
-Please see the prospective students page for more information.
+Please see the [prospective students page](/_pages/students.md) for more information.